Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Fill-Form.md

 sidebar_position: 9
 id: Fill-Form
 title: Fill Form
-description: Fill PDF AcroForm fields interactively in a visual viewer and download the filled PDF
+description: Fill in a PDF's form fields right in the viewer and download the completed PDF
 tags:
   - forms
   - acroform